 Attachment is fundamental to connecting with others.
 Without that connection a person has a difficult time developing a positive sense of self and their capacity to self regulate is limited.
 In part 2 I will dive deeper into ruptures of attachment and how this causes trauma symptoms as well as how you can heal from attachment wounds.
 So stay tuned for part 2.

 Does your past continue to haunt you, affecting your self-esteem and relationships?
 Let’s work together to change this.
-Schedule your intake session today.
+Schedule your first session today.

 I hope you found this post helpful!
 I’d love to hear from you in the comment section!